Meringue

 - 1 teaspoon vanilla extract

-- Pinch of salt
+- 1/4 teaspoon salt

 Instructions

-- Preheat your oven to 225°F (110°C) and line a baking sheet with parchment paper.
+- Line a baking sheet with parchment paper.

-- Mix in vanilla extract gently.
+- Mix in the vanilla extract gently.